The Hoober-Bloob Highway: Soundtrack

+References in pop culture

-The soundtrack was referenced by rapper Danny! through a track titled "This Is Your Life (In West Watch-A-Ka-Tella) (instrumental)" off of his album Where Is Danny?
-The Japanese version of this record, released via Interscope Records, replaces the aforementioned track with another instrumental titled "...And That's the Way It Is, Bub", also in reference to the soundtrack.
+The soundtrack was referenced by rapper Danny! in the track "This Is Your Life (In West Watch-A-Ka-Tella) (instrumental)" off of his album Where Is Danny?.
+However, the Japanese version of this record, released via Interscope Records, replaces the aforementioned track with another instrumental, "...And That's the Way It Is, Bub", also in reference to the soundtrack.